 Critical Action 2: Reporting to authorities

-Following any incident, suspicion or disclosure of student sexual offending, a report must be made as soon as possible to the appropriate authorities.
+All forms and instances of suspected or alleged child abuse must be reported as soon as possible to the appropriate authorities.

 Failure to report physical and sexual child abuse may amount to a criminal offence.